griddb/docs-en/manuals/GridDB_SQL_Reference.md

 - For the *percentile*, specify a DOUBLE constant greater than or equal to zero and less than or equal to 1.
 - NULL values that exist in *sort_key* are not aggregated.
 - NULL is returned only when there is nothing to be aggregated.
 - PERCENTILE_CONT cannot be used at the same time with the WINDOW function and OVER clause within the same SELECT clause, the MEDIAN function, and other PERCENTILE_CONT's.

+Example:
 ```example
 SELECT PERCENTILE_CONT(0.25) WITHIN GROUP( ORDER BY age ) FROM employees;
 Result: 18